walcht/walcht/README.md

 ## About me:

 My name is Walid Chtioui.
-I'm extremely interested in computer graphics(real time rendering engines, realtime lighting, etc...), A.I. and game development.
+I'm extremely interested in computer graphics(real time rendering engines, real time lighting, etc...), A.I. and game development.
 I do some GUI development using wxWidgets library.

 ## Projects I worked on:
   - Simple C dictionary program
   - a multiplatform benchmarking GUI
-  - a 2D game using SDL 2.0
+  - a 2D maze game using SDL 2.0

 ## I'm currently working on :
   - a somewhat interesting 3D game using Unity 3D